shirriff/alto-ethernet-interface/README.md

 ## Installation

-To configure a BeagleBone with this software, see [build/README.md](build/READmE.md).
+To configure a BeagleBone with this software, see [build/README.md](build/README.md).

-## Notes

-I wrote articles on the [BeagleBone PRU](http://www.righto.com/2016/08/pru-tips-understanding-beaglebones.html) and [PRU C compiler](http://www.righto.com/2016/09/how-to-run-c-programs-on-beaglebones.html).

 ## Use